 Glamorama is a Spiritual Successor in many ways to American Psycho.
 While Bret Easton Ellis has been accused of writing about the same subjects(shallow, drug addled rich people) over and over again, and frequently using over the top violence to satirize mindless consumerism, Glamorama has a very similar surreal style comparable to American Psycho that his other books don't have since they're more grounded in reality.

-Warrior Cats has many similarities to The Book of the Named - so much that people were claiming that the Ratha series copied Warriors, until it was pointed out to them that Ratha's Creature was written in the 1980s and Into the Wild came out in 2003.
+The series has many similarities to The Book of the Named - so much that people were claiming that the Ratha series copied Warriors, until it was pointed out to them that Ratha's Creature was written in the 1980s and Into the Wild came out in 2003.

 Nineteen Eighty-Four is arguably this to Sinclair Lewis' It Can't Happen Here, published fifteen years earlier.
 Both novels depict a formerly democratic western nation that succumbed to totalitarianism.
 The protagonists of both novels chafe under totalitarian rule and rebel through the written word.
 Both men find solace in secret romantic relationships with women who are both their soulmates and co-conspirators; Winston falls in love with Julia while Doremus has a secret affair with Lorinda.
 Finally, both protagonists find themselves incarcerated and tortured for their rebellion against the state.